“Courage is fear that has said its prayers.” ~ Dorothy Bernard

 Fear can take many forms.
 Fear of losing money.
 Fear of being ridiculed.
 Fear of failure.
 Fear of responsibility.
 Fear of sickness or death.
 There are plenty of things to be afraid of in life.
 How we face fear is always a matter of faith.

 The strength of your faith will determine whether you confront, or run from your fears.
-King David wrote most of the Psalms and one of his common themes is how he learned to relay on his faith in God to face his enemies and his fears.
+King David wrote most of the Psalms and one of his common themes is how to rely on faith in God to face enemies and fears.

 God is our refuge and strength, always ready to help in times of trouble.
 So we will not fear when earthquakes come and the mountains crumble into the sea.
 Let the oceans roar and foam.
 Let the mountains tremble as the waters surge!
 Be still, and know that I am God!
 (Psalm 46:1-3,10a NLT)